NakiNorton/refactor-tractor-fitlitA/README.md

 - [Project Spec](https://frontend.turing.io/projects/module-2/refactor-tractor.html)

 ## Abstract
 In this project, we will refactor an existing code base for a fitness / health tracker.
 We will implement new features of our own, namely SCSS, Accessibility, Fetch API, and testing with Spies.
-We considered our MVP to fulfill all requirements on the original FitLit spec, score a 95% or higher on Accessibility in Lighthouse, utilize SCSS/SASS in styling, implement Spies and fetching / posting data from/to API server.
+We considered our MVP to fulfill all requirements on the original FitLit spec, score a 95% or higher on Accessibility in Lighthouse, utilize SCSS/SASS in styling, implement Spies and fetching / posting data from/to API server, all of which we fulfilled.

 ## Technologies / Systems
 - Javascript